Music Theory and Compostion at EKU

 MusicTheory.net - This free web site provides a series of tutorials in music theory as well as music trainers (flashcards) for practicing key signatures, triads and intervals.

-MacGamut - This software program is used at EKU as a part of the aural skills component of the theory sequence.
+MacGamut - This software program is designed to cover the aural skills component of the theory sequence.
 It also has a written drill component that allows students to practice spelling chords, scales and intervals.
 Students wishing to get a head start on their ear training skills may wish to purchase this inexpensive software.

 If you any questions about Music Theory studies at EKU, contact Dr. Thomas Couvillon.